nunokf/aoc_2021/README.md

-# aoc_2021
+# advent of code 2021
-My solutions to the https://adventofcode.com/ 2021
+My solutions to the 2021 https://adventofcode.com/